-The fire and luster of a moissanite ring is undeniable.
+The fire and luster of moissanite is undeniable.
 The brilliant gems are known for their sparkle and shine and are sometimes mistaken for diamonds.
-Used in a variety of jewelry, including rings, earrings, and necklaces, moissanite is a fabulous and affordable diamond alternative that stands on its own as a unique gemstone.
+Used in a variety of jewelry pieces, including rings, earrings, and necklaces, moissanite is a fabulous and affordable diamond alternative that stands on its own as a unique gemstone.
 Learn more about moissanite jewelry, so you can shop with confidence.

-Jewelry: Moissanite is commonly set in white gold or platinum but looks great combined with a variety of metals and stones.
-Jewelers often place the gems in solitaire settings that showcase the sparkle; look for moissanite stud earrings and solitaire pendants.
-Moissanite rings are becoming popular as engagement rings.
+Moissanite is commonly set in white gold or platinum but looks great combined with a variety of metals and stones.
+Jewelers often place the gems in solitaire settings that showcase the sparkle; look for moissanite stud earrings and moissanite necklaces.
+Moissanite rings are popular as engagement rings.
 These bridal rings offer a large, beautiful center stone that costs much less than the diamond equivalent.
 Many rings have an eye-catching combination of diamonds and moissanite gems.